-- We are a fully inclusive community school with a Church of England ethos and welcome those of different faiths, and of none.
+- As a fully inclusive community school with a Church of England ethos, we welcome those of different faiths, and of none.
 We place a strong emphasis on working together and mutual understanding, so that our pupils have a wide and balanced view of the world through their interactions with school friends and teachers.

-Testimonials are best heard directly from our children so please come and visit us to get a real ‘feel’ for what we stand for.
-If you would like to, you are most welcome to contact Mrs L. Deary (our Family Support Worker), who will be happy to organise a visit for you.
+Testimonials are best heard directly from our children, so please visit us to get a real ‘feel’ for what we stand for.
+Please contact Mrs L. Deary (Pastoral Support Manager), who will be happy to organise a visit for you.

-There is a certain amount of memorabilia around the school including two stunning portraits hung in the first floor hall.
-However, much of the school’s historical documentation is now stored in the Westminster Archive Centre and is available on request.
 There continues to be a close and personal link with the church, with the Vicar of St Stephen’s sitting on the Board of Governors and also with the Burdett-Coutts family, a member of whom sits on the Board of Trustees.
-The school also regularly pays tribute to its benefactors each year through dedicated lessons, collective worship and during the Founders’ Day celebration which is held in July each year.
+The school also regularly pays tribute to its benefactors through dedicated lessons, collective worship and during the Founders’ Day celebration each year.